irega/irega/README.md

 shaped software architectures across different industries and company stages.

 I'm most useful when things are ambiguous: defining the approach, aligning stakeholders, and making sure the team can execute with confidence.
-I care about system design done right, observability, and building things that last.
+I care about system design done right, observability, safe rollouts and experimentation, and building things that last.

 I don't just ship - I try to leave the codebase, the docs, and the team in better shape than I found them.